How To Wire Your Lester Summit II Battery Charger 1050W

 8. Keep the tops of batteries and battery hold downs clean and dry to prevent excessive self discharge and the flow of current between the battery posts and frame.
 Electrolytes spilled on batteries never dry or evaporate.

 9. Maintain all connections to batteries so they are clean and tight.
 Due to heating and discharge rates, bolted connections loosen over time.
 Re-tighten the connections twice yearly to the torques specified by the battery manufacturers.

 10. Follow all operating instructions, cautions, and warnings as specified in this manual, on the charger, in the battery manuals, and in the vehicle manuals.

 11. NEVER try to charge a frozen battery.

 For those that thought this How To Article was helpful feel free to drop us a line.
 Or if you still have questions and need answers feel free to contact us at (772)-444-2280 or (772) 247- GOLF

-And then for those who would like to purchase a new Lester Golf Cart Battery Charger follow this thread to learn more and Save BIG!!!!
+Interested in purchasing a new Lester Golf Cart Battery Charger?Follow this thread to learn more!

 Looking for other Golf Cart Parts and Accessories?
-Save BIG!!!!
-On Club Car, Ezgo and Yamaha Parts and Accessories Today at Pete’s Golf Carts!
-All Orders Over $99 Ship Free…..
+Save on Club Car, Ezgo and Yamaha Parts and Accessories at Pete’s Golf Carts!
+Orders Over $99 Ship Free!

-Would you like to safely download the complete – Owners Manual For The 1050W Lester Electrical Summit Series II 36 Volt – 48 Volt Golf Cart Battery Charger.
+Click here to safely download the complete Owners Manual For The 1050W Lester Electrical Summit Series II 36 Volt – 48 Volt Golf Cart Battery Charger.